AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

+## WARNING
+Windows Hybrid Hardening Light (WHHLight) is intended for the home environment.
+It is assumed that users avoid configuring security features commonly used in Enterprises, such as GPO or AppLocker.
+The settings applied by those security features can tamper with WHHLight (more info available in the section "Software  incompatibilities").
+When using WHHLight in SMBs, the Administrators can block GPedit functionality on the concrete user account via Windows Registry:

+Windows Registry Editor Version 5.00 [HKEY_CURRENT_USER\Software\Policies\Microsoft\MMC\{8FC0B734-A0E1-11D1-A7D3-0000F87571E3}]
+"Restrict_Run"=dword:00000001

-## WindowsHybridHardening ver.
+## Windows Hybrid Hardening Light ver.
 2.0.0.1 (January 2025)
 https://github.com/AndyFul/Hard_Configurator/raw/master/WindowsHybridHardening/WHHLight_Package_2001.exe

 This version is the same as the latest beta.
 SWH settings can be now selectively controlled from the menu.
 Added two new ASR rules to ConfigureDefender.

-## WindowsHybridHardening ver.
+## Windows Hybrid Hardening ver.
 1.1.1.1 (July 2024)
 https://github.com/AndyFul/Hard_Configurator/raw/master/WindowsHybridHardening/WHHLight_Package_1111.exe

 This version comes with a new WHHLight WDAC setting IAC ( = WDAC ON setting + Install App Control set to "The Microsoft Store only").

-## WARNING

-WindowsHybridHardening Light is a security-oriented application, so making a System Restore Point is recommended before using it.

 ## PROGRAM DESCRIPTION.

-Windows Hybrid Hardening Light (WHHLight) is a simplified configurator of (Windows built-in) application control features.
+WHHLight is a simplified configurator of (Windows built-in) application control features.
 It works on Windows 10 and 11 to support antivirus and prevent malware.
 WHHLight is a hybrid of Windows built-in security layers: SmartScreen, Software Restriction Policies (SRP), and Windows Defender Application Control (WDAC).
 After the initial configuration, WHHLight can be closed, and all protection comes from the Windows built-in features.
 SmartScreen, SRP, and WDAC work well with any antivirus - Microsoft Defender is not required.